sam55silver/meal-prep/README.md

 ## MVP

 - Allow a user to have an account
-- Allow users to enter their macro needs (Keep simple with cals and protein for now)
+- Allow users to enter their macro needs (Keep simple with cals and protein for now) on their account
+- Allow users to create new plans
+- Allow users to create new meals
-- Give user recipe ideas through a selection of prompts
+- When creating new meals, give recipe ideas through a selection of prompts
     1. Surprise me
     2. Mediterranean, Indian, etc...
     3. Enter your own prompt